cooelf/Auto-GUI/README.md

 The code and model will be released soon.
+Stay tuned!